mindspore-lab/mindone/examples/opensora_hpcai/README.md

     ```

-- VAE: The model weights are automatically downloaded from Hugging Face during execution.
+- **VAE**: The model weights are automatically downloaded from Hugging Face during execution.
 Local `.safetensors` weights can also be used.
 Alternatively, you can use the following command to convert the model weights to the MindSpore format.
 First, download the `.safetensor` checkpoint from [here](https://huggingface.co/stabilityai/sd-vae-ft-ema/tree/main).